oliverochman/newsroom_api-april-2020/README.md

 {
   "message": "Body can't be blank"
 }

+or

+{
+  "message": "Category can't be blank"
+}
 ```

 ### **Login**

 All [devise_token_auth endpoints](https://devise-token-auth.gitbook.io/devise-token-auth/usage) are open, only sign in is tested for right now.
 post /auth/sign_in